-La Verendrye Hospital
+La Verendrye

-Located on the ground floor near the Front Street entrance.
-Open weekdays 9 a.m.- 3 p.m. with lunch specials from 11:30 a.m.- 1 p.m.
+The Riverfront Café at La Verendrye Hospital is open to the public from 9 a.m.-3 p.m.
+Monday through Friday.
+Lunch specials are available from 11:30 a.m.-1 p.m..
+The Café is located on the ground floor near the Front Street entrance.